 Use coloured craft papers to create rolled rose – cut a spiral and roll it from its open end towards the centre and then glue the roll with the centre!
 Cut small leaf patterns from green craft paper.

 Take the bundle of the craft wire and create a small loop at its open end.
 Wind the wire around the loop until it reaches near the radius of the egg.
-Cut off the wire from bundle once you’re done winding it.
+Cut off the wire from the bundle once you’re done winding it.

 Keep the coiled wire on a flat surface and hold the centre of it with your thumb.
 Use the other hand to pull the outer coils upwards.
 This will be the egg stands.